BlackOverride/GFonts/README.md

-# GFonts
+### Garry's Mod Font Health Manager

-Garry's Mod font health manager to keep sanity of your dynamically created fonts
+A lightweight utility that helps keep your dynamically created fonts under control in Garry's Mod.

-Originally I created this as some servers with lots of addons try to create fonts over and over duplicating themselves in the engine for no reason
-For me it reduced the amount of total fonts created by the engine from 800 to ~550 ish

-This helping with the load times as it skips font creation for dupes, helps with memory mamangement of the engine as too much fonts isn't healthy in general
+This addon was originally created after noticing that some servers — especially those with many addons — repeatedly recreate the same fonts for no reason, bloating the engine's font list.
+By preventing duplicate font creation, this tool reduced the total number of active fonts on my setup from around **800** down to **~550**.

+Fewer duplicate fonts means:

+* **Faster load times** (skips unnecessary font creation)
+* **Better memory management** (avoids excessive font data in the engine)
+* **Improved stability** overall

+---

+Installation -

+Make sure to drop the folder in addons/GFonts/lua/autorun/!0_gfonts.lua If you change the file name it might break as it must be loaded first before everything else!